keboola/developers-docs/extend/generic-writer/running.md

 {: .image-popup}
 ![Screenshot - Debug Logs](/extend/generic-extractor/events.png)

-**Warning:** If the API sends sensitive data (e.g. authorization token) in the URL, these may become visible in the events.
+**Warning:** If the API sends sensitive data (e.g., the authorization token) in the URL, these may become visible in the events.
 Also, debug mode considerably slows the extraction.
 Therefore it should never be turned on in production configurations.

 ## Running Locally
-If you are working on a complicated configuration, or developing a new component based on Generic Extractor, running every configuration from KBC UI may be slow and tedious.
+If you are working on a complicated configuration, or developing a new component based on Generic Extractor, running every configuration from Keboola Connection UI may be slow and tedious.
 You may run Generic Extractor locally, provided that you have access to [Docker](/extend/component/docker-tutorial/).
-The following is **not necessary** to run or configure Generic Extractor in KBC.
+The following is **not necessary** to run or configure Generic Extractor in Keboola Connection.

 ### Run Built Version
 Create an empty directory somewhere and in it create a `config.json` file with a